Gebre Waddell

 Gebre Waddell (born November 28, 1981) is an American entrepreneur, author, audio engineer, and software engineer from Memphis, Tennessee.

-He is best known as Chief Executive Officer and Co-Founder of Sound Credit (Soundways) and as author of Complete Audio Mastering: Practical Techniques published by McGraw-Hill,.
-Waddell is a 2x GRAMMY nominee, with audio engineering work for musical artists including Ministry, Lil' Wayne, Rick Ross, Public Enemy and The Bar-Kays.
+He is the chief executive officer and co-founder of Sound Credit and the author of Complete Audio Mastering: Practical Techniques published by McGraw-Hill.
+He has worked with artists including Ministry, Lil' Wayne, Rick Ross, Public Enemy and The Bar-Kays.

 Early life

+Waddell was born in Memphis, Tennessee, into a family with a history of involvement in the civil rights movement.
+His father, James Waddell Jr, a sculptor, created the first-ever sculpture of Dr. Martin Luther King Jr. Lucious Matthews, Waddell's uncle, was prominently featured in several significant photographs from the civil rights movement.

-Waddell was born in Memphis, TN, his father was a self-taught civil-rights era sculptor, noted as being photographed during his career by photographer Ernest Withers.
-Waddell attended the University of Memphis, earning a degree in Business and Music.
+Waddell attended the University of Memphis, earning a degree in Accounting and Music.